seosgithub/flok/docs/services.md

 you must adhere to the services API.

 ###Request
 You initiate a service request via `ServiceRequest`.
-This may be called in either the general kernel API or a controller.
-This macro takes several parameters, all of which must either be strict variable names or double quoted strings:
+This may be called only in the controller at this time.
+This macro takes several parameters parameters, all of which must either be strict variable names or double quoted strings:

-  * `ServiceRequest(name, info, ecp, event_name)`
+  * `Request(name, info, event_name)`
     * `name` - The name of the service you are making a request from
-    * `ecp` - The pointer for event callbacks
+    * `info` - The information to give the service
     * `event_name` - The name of the event when a callback occurs
-    * `info` - The information to give the service

 Callbacks are handled by redirecting them through the [event](./mod/event.md) interface `int_event`.
 You should register with `reg_evt` to receive events back from a service.
 The request itself is not made via the event system, only the response is.
 This may seem a little odd because normally